hexagonix/Doc/Hexagonix/README.en.md

 > Install on Fedora, CentOS and derivatives

-For Fedora, the following line will install qemu and all its dependencies (root privileges required):
+For `Fedora`, the following line will install qemu and all its dependencies (root privileges required):

 ```
 sudo dnf install qemu qemu-system-i386